3 fun days in Miami

 I fell in love with Miami.
 In just 3 days, Miami managed to capture my heart and join the list of my favorite cities in the world, right along side Mumbai, New York and New Orleans.
 I had no idea Miami had so much to offer and it was much more amazing than I anticipated.
 I knew Miami was a fun city, but I wasn't prepared for the boldness it displayed or the cultural depth it carried.
 I absolutely loved the vibe of the South Beach area that was blocked for pedestrians walks, the cultural charm of Little Havana, the creative display of art and ideas in Wynwood, and the breathtaking skyline view of downtown at night.
 I fell in love with its flavorful Cuban food and pulsating Latino music.
 With its wonderful sea, soft sand and warm air.
 With its delightful hospitality and leisurely vibe.

-I got up at 5 AM the next morning, picked up my dream rental - a sexy red Corvette Stingray - and hit the Overseas Highway that would take me to Key West by 7 am.
+I got up at 5 AM the next morning, picked up my dream rental - a sexy red Corvette Stingray - and hit the Overseas Highway around 7 am for the most awaited drive to Key West.
 I had a blast driving the convertible along the ocean, while feeling the wind in my hair and listening to my favorite music.
 It was one of the best things I did for myself.
 You can read all about my day trip to Key West here.

 The next morning, I had a lazy and light breakfast in the colorful patio of my hotel.
 I loved their bright yellow umbrellas, the beautiful flower pots and the lovely views of palm trees lining the beach.

 Around 11 am, I checked out and walked over to the beach once again.
 I sat there and poured my thoughts into my journal, ate chocolate and read some more.
 I dipped my feet in the water and spent some time listening to my heart.
 As I dipped my feet in the water facing the vast ocean, closing my eyes and feeling the waves, it just came to me: